-As part of the Continuing Professional Development Framework, the Academic Development Services team offer self-paced learning modules in Contemporary Approaches to University Teaching and Moodle training tutorials.
+As part of the Continuing Professional Development Framework, the Academic Development Services team offer a selection of self-paced learning modules.
+Each module takes approximately two hours to complete.

-Participants will be able to generate a Certificate of Participation upon completion of the module.
-To obtain a Certificate of Participation, all activities within the enrolled module will need to be completed, and in some modules, you will need to successfully complete a module quiz.
+You will be able to generate a Certificate of Achievement upon completion of each module.
+To obtain a Certificate of Achievement for a module, you will need to complete it's required activities.

-These self-paced modules provide key introductory learning and teaching concepts and strategies.
-The modules have been developed by a team of learning and teaching leaders from 18 Australian universities and one university in the United Kingdom.
+The modules provide key introductory learning and teaching concepts and strategies developed by a team of learning and teaching leaders from 18 Australian universities and one university in the United Kingdom.
 Associate Professor Kym Fraser, Australian Learning and Teaching Fellow, led the development, in collaboration with nine Australian Partner Universities.

-This module introduces issues of design, implementation and facilitation when using educational technologies for teaching, learning and assessment.
+Covers design, implementation and facilitation when using educational technologies for teaching, learning and assessment.
+Self-enrolment key: student_onlinelearning

-This module aims to introduce you to what constitutes feedback and feedforward, help you to reflect on how you design feedback processes to enhance student learning and consider how to engage students effectively with feedback.
+Discover what constitutes feedback and feedforward.
+Reflect on how you design feedback processes to enhance student learning and how to engage students with feedback.
+Self-enrolment key: student_feedbackforlearning

 Self-enrolment key: student_learningandteachingtheories